VUDevEnv/payment-gateway-challenge-dotnet/README.md

 - **API Layer**: Contains all controllers and API endpoints.
 It exposes the API surface and handles HTTP requests.
 - **Application Layer**: Contains business logic and application services.
 This layer coordinates interactions between the domain and infrastructure.
 - **Domain Layer**: The core of the system, including business entities, domain models, domain services, value objects, and business rules.
-- **Infrastructure Layer**: Provides the actual implementation for external services like databases, message queues, file storage, and payment processors.
+- **Infrastructure Layer**: Provides the actual implementation for external services like databases, message queues, file storage, payment processors, and external APIs.

 ### 2. **Payment Entity**